top of page

 Provide Age-Appropriate Student Awareness Training

 Title IX suggests but does not explicitly require training for students.
-However, student awareness training is a well-accepted best practice and most school districts’ local policies include specific language requiring age-appropriate training in sexual harassment, how to report incidents, and how the school will respond to reports of sexual harassment or discrimination.
+However, student awareness training is a well-accepted best practice and most school districts’ local policies include specific language requiring age-appropriate training in sex discrimination including sex-based harassment, how to report incidents, and how the school will respond to reports of sexual harassment or discrimination.

 McGrath’s age-appropriate Student Awareness and Response Training is designed to fit within standard class periods and can easily be configured to align with your district’s specific policies.
 It’s also convenient with asynchronous online delivery, engaging content, and built-in pre and post learning validation.